MELDProject/meld_classifier/README.md

 ## Acknowledgments

-We would like to thank the MELD consortium for providing the data to train this classifier and their expertise to build this pipeline.
+We would like to thank the [MELD consortium](https://meldproject.github.io//docs/collaborator_list.pdf) for providing the data to train this classifier and their expertise to build this pipeline.\
-We would like to thank Lennart Walger (https://github.com/1-w) and Andrew Chen (https://github.com/andy1764), for their help testing and improving the MELD pipeline to v1.1.0
+We would like to thank [Lennart Walger](https://github.com/1-w) and [Andrew Chen](https://github.com/andy1764), for their help testing and improving the MELD pipeline to v1.1.0